Rule Mining Made Simple

 RuM includes a model editor to define Declare constraints – also with data and time conditions, as specified by the multi-perspective version of Declare (MP-Declare).

-Monitoring supports the MP-Declare w Alloy and MobuconLTL methods.
+Monitoring supports the MP-Declare w Alloy, MobuconLTL and MobuconLDL methods.
 The monitors animate a Declare model by replaying a log over it and showing the constraints in the model that are temporarily or permanently satisfied or violated, after the occurrence of each event in the log.